Usage: python gen.py

 categories[entry["category"]].append(entry)

-for category, entries in categories.items():
+for category, entries in sorted_categories:

 md_file.write(f"## {category}\n\n")